zhaobaoping/test/BUMO_CTP_Standard.rst

 .. note::

- - name: full spelled words with initial letters capitalized is recommanded, such as **Demo Token**.
+ - name: full spelled words with initial letters capitalized are recommanded, such as **Demo Token**.
  - symbol: capitalization and acronyms are recommended, such as **DT**.
  - decimals: the number of decimal places which is in the range of 0~8, and 0 means no decimal place.
  - totalSupply: the value is in the range of 1~2^63-1.